GinoMarttelo/carmonadiaz.github.io/_pages/current_projects.md

 **Collaborators:** Juan Pablo Bermúdez, María Alejandra Grisales, William Jiménez Leal

-Individuals with limited resources often exhibit counterproductive behaviors that hinder their goal attainment.
-Why is this?
-In this project, we study the cognitive impacts of poverty by challenging the prevailing theoretical model, the theory of overload, with a novel proposal: the role of contextual evidence provided to individuals with limited resources.
+Stigma around addiction often emerges from intuitive beliefs about agency, responsibility, and control.
+In this project, I study how people conceptualize addiction, what level of control they attribute to individuals with addictions, and how these notions predict moral judgment and discrimination.

 ---